 - Automated machine learning reduces the time to value for model building.
 It enables organizations to get more accurate and relevant models faster because they are operating on fresher data.
 Organizations understandably want to focus on high-cost high-value-part overhaul and maintenance.
 Automated machine learning means models can be built to cover all parts instead of designing a model for a single part.

 - Automated machine learning reduces the cost and time associated with developing an algorithm.
 Issues thought of as too small to solve can now be addressed.

 - Automated machine learning makes the process of machine learning accessible to non-experts, enabling data scientists to focus their efforts where they’re most needed.

-- Don’t forget that automated machine learning only accelerates the model-building time to value.
-Data and feature engineering, security, governance, and operationalizing models are time-consuming and all-important tasks that are required to make any data science project successful.
+- Automated machine learning only accelerates the model-building time to value.
+Data and feature engineering, security, governance, and operationalizing models are time-consuming and all-important tasks required to make any data science project successful.